-The following example shows a sample search for all products which requests, and retrieves the value from, two filter facets.
+The following example shows a sample search for products that requests and retrieves the value from two filter facets.

 var result = client.Search<Product>() .FilterFacet("In stock", x => x.InStock.Match(true)) .FilterFacet("In stock on sale", x => x.InStock.Match(true) & x.OnSale.Match(true)) .GetResult() int inStock = result.FilterFacet("In stock").Count; int inStockAndOnSale = result .FilterFacet("In stock on sale").Count;